-Special considerations in commercial drivers — Many states and countries have medical standards for commercial driving licensure that include specific questions about OSA and other sleep disorders, and some have implicit or explicit requirements for diagnostic sleep testing in commercial drivers with suspected OSA [32,63-65].
-While no unified regulations exist to guide clinicians in testing, treatment, and re-evaluation of OSA in commercial truck drivers, guidelines are available from several groups [63,66-69], and recommendations have been summarized in a single document .
-These guidelines are conservative and may miss cases .
+Special considerations in commercial drivers — Many states and countries have medical standards for commercial driving licensure that include specific questions about OSA and other sleep disorders, and some have implicit or explicit requirements for diagnostic sleep testing in commercial drivers with suspected OSA [33,64-66].
+While no unified legal regulations exist to guide clinicians in testing, treatment, and re-evaluation of OSA in commercial truck drivers, guidelines are available from several groups [64,67-71].

-In the United States, a Joint Task Force of the American College of Chest Physicians, the American College of Occupational and Environmental Health, and the National Sleep Foundation has recommended that OSA testing be performed in commercial truck drivers with body mass index (BMI) ≥35 kg/m2 ; groups convened by the federal government have endorsed BMI thresholds ranging from ≥30 kg/m2 to ≥35 kg/m2 [66-69].
-While lower BMI thresholds would likely capture more cases, given the very high prevalence of OSA in this occupational group, the threshold of ≥35 kg/m2 has been advocated to capture the more severe cases of OSA, which are more likely to result in a drowsy-driving crash, and also to limit the number of obese drivers who would be removed from service while undergoing evaluation.
+In the United States, a Joint Task Force of the American College of Chest Physicians, the American College of Occupational and Environmental Health, and the National Sleep Foundation has recommended that OSA testing be performed in commercial truck drivers with body mass index (BMI) ≥35 kg/m2 ; other groups have endorsed BMI thresholds ranging from ≥30 kg/m2 to ≥40 kg/m2 [67-70,72].
+While lower BMI thresholds would likely capture more cases, given the very high prevalence of OSA in this occupational group, higher thresholds of ≥35 kg/m2 have been advocated to capture the more severe cases of OSA, which are more likely to result in a drowsy driving crash, and also to limit the number of obese drivers who would be removed from service while undergoing evaluation.

-Regardless of which threshold is chosen, use of an objective measure has been advised to select commercial drivers in need of diagnostic testing, rather than subjectively-reported symptoms obtained from the Commercial Driver Medical Evaluation form , as subjective reports are unreliable in this population [73-76].
+Regardless of which criteria are chosen, use of an objective measure has been advised to select commercial drivers in need of diagnostic testing, rather than subjectively-reported symptoms obtained from the Commercial Driver Medical Evaluation form , as subjective reports are unreliable in this population [74-77].
 (See "Quantifying sleepiness".)